Khausta/typescript-leaerning/README.md

-This is my TypeScript workbook wish my comments and explaines.
+This is my TypeScript workbook with my comments and explaines.